everywhereis/sqwiggle-feed/README.md

 **Current feature list:**

   - Access your sqwiggle feed from any browser desktop/tablet and mobile.
-  - Add a comment right into the sqwiggle feed.
+  - Add a comment right into the sqwiggle chat.
   - Check users status (Available, Busy, Offline).

 **Future feature list:**